State: COVID-19 outbreak at Jasper long-term care facility

 JASPER, Ind.
 (WEHT) – A COVID-19 outbreak has been reported at a long-term care facility in Jasper, according to the Indiana State Department of Health’s long-term care facility dashboard.

-The state dashboard reports 35 active resident cases at St. Charles Health Campus.
+The state dashboard reports 35 total resident cases at St. Charles Health Campus.
 The state says that 10 residents have died from the virus inside the facility.

 For the latest breaking news and stories from across the